TranshumanistAJ/blogiverse/README.md

 ![Post Liked](docs/screenshots/postliked.jpg)

 **Like Features:**
-* One-click like/unlike functionality
+* One-click like/unlike functionality.
-* Real-time like count updates
+* Real-time like count updates.
-* Visual feedback for user interactions
+* Visual feedback for user interactions.
-* Like status persistence across sessions
+* Like status persistence across sessions.

 Users can easily remove their likes: